AGRINFO AGRINFO logo

 Why?

-As benfluralin is no longer approved for use in the EU, the EU proposes to set all MRLs at the product-specific LODs.
-The LODs are the lowest level that can be detected using the most modern and reliable analytical methods and are updated by the European Commission to reflect the latest analytical methods on the advice of the EU reference laboratory for pesticide residues.
+As benfluralin is no longer approved for use in the EU, the EU has set all MRLs at the product-specific LODs.
+The LODs are updated by the European Commission to reflect the latest analytical methods on the advice of the EU Reference Laboratories for Residues of Pesticides.

 Timeline